-Quantity Limits

-Pharmacy claims for selected antipsychotic medications have diagnosis code requirements.

-NOTE: The ICD-10-CM Diagnosis Code Policy Chart can be accessed by the below link or by visiting Appendix A of this manual chapter.

-http://www.lamedicaid.com/provweb1/Pharmacy/mFFS_ICD-10_Conversion_Table_Condensed.xlsx
+Therapeutic Duplication

+Pharmacy claims for a recipient with an active oral antipsychotic prescription on file will deny when an additional pharmacy claim for a second oral antipsychotic prescription is submitted.

+Pharmacy claims for a recipient with an active injectable antipsychotic prescription on file will deny when an additional pharmacy claim for a second injectable antipsychotic prescription is submitted.

 Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD)Agents

 Prescriptions for Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD agents will require an appropriate diagnosis code for reimbursement.
 ADD/ADHD will be checked for therapeutic duplication.